Suicide bomber kills seven outside Libya's Benghazi

 But a suicide bombing would mark a shift in tactics to fit a pattern common in other Islamist struggles in the Middle East, but not in Libya either during or since the uprising that brought down Muammar Gaddafi.

-The attacker blew himself up at a road checkpoint near a small military base in Barsis, some 50 km (30 miles) outside Benghazi, killing 13 people and wounding three, state news agency Lana said.
+The attacker blew himself up in front of the military base in Barsis, some 50 km (30 miles) outside Benghazi.

 "A Toyota truck approached the checkpoint and parked there.
 There was a young man driving, but when the army troops went to check it out, the vehicle exploded," said Aymen al-Abdlay, a Benghazi army officer.